MBilalQureshi/html-css-project/README.md

     Fix: Remove height from the images in our food page
 22. Aside was used in our food page which is not required fix:remove aside from the our food html file and also removed the style that was applied on it
+23. Details element in ingredients is used which is causing lot of space
+    Fix: Removed details element from our food page